-Wanting to have a more clear life starts by letting go of what no longer serves us.
-But why is it so difficult to let go in the first place?
+Wanting a more simple life starts with letting go of what no longer serves us.
+Easier said than done am I right?
+I feel like I say this, but always end up saving tons of questionable items.
+Why is it so hard to let go in the first place?
+I wish I could just turn my feelings off for one second.

 You Are Still Living in the Past

 Nostalgia can be a precious thing.
-Whether it’s a smell, an object or even a memory, these things tie us to what we once were.
-We almost hold on to things for the sole purpose of trying to preserve our memories.
+Whether it’s a smell, an object or even a single thought , these things tie us to what we once were.
+We almost hold onto things for the sole purpose of trying to preserve our memories.

-Especially if it’s a physical object, it’s almost as if we keep these things with the fear of forgetting.
+Especially with physical objects, we almost keep these things with the fear of forgetting.
 We must remember the most powerful aspect of our memories are ourselves.
+We must let go of said fear & trust we will remember things in our minds.
 Again, don’t let your objects hold so much credit.
+You are far more than what you own.

 You Feel Guilty Giving It Up